kekland/croppy/README.md

 );
 ```

+`showCupertinoImageCropper` accepts the following arguments:

+- `imageProvider` - an image provider that will be used to load the image.
+You can use any image provider, such as `NetworkImage`, `FileImage`, `MemoryImage`, etc.

+- `CroppableImageData? initialData` - an optional argument that can be used to provide initial data for the crop editor.
+If not provided, the image will be loaded from the `imageProvider` and the crop editor will be initialized with the image's size.

+- `CroppableImagePostProcessFn? postProcessFn` - an optional argument that can be used to provide a function that will be called after the user finishes cropping the image, but before the cropper is closed.
+This function can be used to perform any additional processing on the image, such as compressing it, etc. The function accepts `CropImageResult` as an argument (see below for more information).

+- `CropShapeFn? cropPathFn` - an optional argument that can be used to provide a function that will be used as a custom crop path.
+The function accepts `Size` as an argument and should return a `CropShape` that will be used as a crop shape.
+By default, `aabbCropShapeFn` is used, which will crop the image with a rectangle.
+For ellipses or circles - there's `ellipseCropShapeFn`.
+See the `CropShape` method for more information.

+- `List<CropAspectRatio?>? allowedAspectRatios` - an optional argument that can be used to provide a list of allowed aspect ratios.
+If not provided, the user will be able to crop the image with any aspect ratio.
+A `null` value in the list means that any aspect ratio is allowed.
+See the `CropAspectRatio` class for more information.

+- `List<Transformation>? enabledTransformations` - an optional argument that can be used to provide a list of transformations that will be enabled in the cropper.
+If not provided, all transformations will be enabled.
+See the `Transformation` class for more information.

+- `Object? heroTag` - an optional argument that can be used to provide a hero tag for the cropper.
+If provided, the cropper will be opened with a hero animation.
+See the documentation for information about the constraints of using hero animations with `croppy`.

 The return value of `showCupertinoImageCropper` is `CropImageResult`, which contains the image data encoded with the `image` package.
 To convert it to `dart:ui`'s `Image`, you can use `await result.asUiImage`.
 Check out the `image` package to convert the image to any of the supported formats (png, jpg, etc).

 For a complete runnable example, see `./example`.